About the centre

 As members of Women in Science and Engineering we are pleased to support their campaign for gender balance in science, technology and engineering.

-Take a look at our latest annual report.
+Annual report - take a look at our latest report